 Rideout Park Improvements

 This project was proposed by the Recreation Department and was primarily aimed at improving the safety and capacity of Rideout parking by constructing a new lot on acquired land adjacent to the park.
-Improvements were also made to the road frontage and ball fields and a covered pavilion is to be added in the spring of 2018, the latter being an addition approved by voters at in the CPA funding at 2017 Town Meeting.
+Improvements were also made to the road frontage and ball fields and a covered pavilion was added in the spring of 2018, the latter being an addition approved by voters in the CPA funding at 2017 Town Meeting.